Surge Protection Brisbane

 - Indirect strike: When lightning strikes an object the energy travels from the strike into the cables within a certain distrance from the point of impact.
-The surge comes from the energy traveling down the cables finding its way to earth.
+The surge comes from the energy travelling down the cables finding its way to earth.

-- Direct strike: When a lighting strikes a building or cable the goes into the building.
+- Direct strike: When lighting strikes a building or cable the goes into the building.
 The energy from the strike finds its way to earth through the building or through equipment within the building.

 Although direct strikes are very rare, in the instance that this does happen it can be catostrophic to your home or business.
 The indirect strike is more devastating as it is more common and isn't as obvious as a direct strike to a building.

 What should you do if your safety switch keeps tripping?

 If your safety switch is constantly tripping, this can indicate a larger issue that needs addressing.
 More than likely, a faulty appliance is setting off your safety switch and causing it to trip off the power.Learn More

 When should you call an electrician?

 More often than not, we call electricians for help when there’s a significant issue with an appliance in our home - usually in an emergency situation!
 Don’t hate us for saying this, but prevention IS the best fix when it comes to electrical problems.Learn More